 Value Proposition Canvas is a visual tool that helps to understand the customer's requirements by defining the customer segment and the value proposition.
 It explains who is the customer and why the customer should care about the product.
 Alexander Osterwalder created the tool as an addition to his Business Model Canvas to focus more on the customer and their requirements.

-The right side of the diagram (the circle) answers the question who.
+WHO The right side of the diagram (the circle) answers the question who.
 It defines the customer segment.

 - Customer Jobs Customer’s basic needs, the problems they try to solve and the tasks they want to accomplish.

 - Pains Customer’s fears, concerns, and other negative emotions.